michaelwehrley/notes/functions/constructor_functions.md

 # Constructor Functions

+## Sequence

+When calling `new Foo();`

+1. Object is created and referenced by `this`;
+1. `this` is linked to `Object.prototype`;
+1. Properties and functions are added to `this`; and
+1. If no return object is returned explicitly, then `this` is returned implicitly.

 ## Prototypes and Privacy

-* One draw back of the constructor function is that _private_ are created every time a constructor is evoked to create a new object.
+* One draw back of the constructor function is that _private_ properties and functions are re-created every time a constructor is invoked to create a new object.

 ```JavaScript
 "use strict";